-- 2. Do one of the following: - Select the Local Host option to connect to the monitoring service on the same computer. - Select the Remote Host option to connect to the host on a remote computer.
+- 2. Do one of the following: - o Select the Local Host option to connect to the monitoring service on the same computer. - o Select the Remote Host option to connect to the host on a remote computer.
 Enter the remote host name, port number, user name, and password.

-Note: Remote access must previously have been configured in Settings -> Remote Access.
+Note: Remote access must previously have been configured in Settings > Remote Access.

-- 3. Click OK to connect and open the Console GUI.
-If there are any errors, an error message will offer hints on how to resolve them. - 4.
+- 3. "Use Dark Mode" can optionally be checked to put the Console into dark mode for this session. - 4.
+A language option can be chosen for the Console.
+A language option can be set separately in System Settings for content that is created in the server. - 5.
+Click OK to connect and open the Console GUI.
+If there are any errors, an error message will offer hints on how to resolve them. - 6.
 The Console GUI will appear.